RohitDSonawane/DE-VL_Project/README.md

 ## Project Overview

 This project analyzes **3,036 Indian startup funding records** from 2015-2020 to predict funding amounts using machine learning.
+(Raw CSV: 3,044 rows; 3,036 records remain after cleaning.)
 We built a complete pipeline from data cleaning to model training.

 **What We're Trying to Do:**
 - Predict funding amounts based on stage, location, industry, and investor count